tjhelton/js-sc/scripts/actions/create_action_labels/README.md

 TOKEN=5b1d73376dhy2a92960a0171b...
 ```

+Alternatively, you can hardcode your API token directly in the `index.mjs` file by replacing `'YOUR_API_TOKEN_HERE'` in the token variable.

 Create a CSV titled `input.csv` and save it in the directory of the script.
 Ensure the CSV has a column entitled `labelName`:

 ```csv